Chart Color Schemes

 Corinda has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects that may impact this region.
-Notable ones include the Oxley Priority Development Area (PDA), Oxley Creek Transformation, Oxley Stormwater Management System, and Seventeen Mile Rocks Road Infrastructure Upgrade.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
+Notable projects include the Oxley Priority Development Area (PDA), Oxley Creek Transformation, Oxley Stormwater Management System, and Seventeen Mile Rocks Road Infrastructure Upgrade.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.